Blue’s Clues toy recalled after children suffer facial injuries

 The recalled model number is 55061 with the date codes of 15221,15921, 19921, 21021, 22321, 23721, 26821, 28821 or 29421.
 The date code and model number are on the label located under the body of the product near the sound unit and battery door.

-Anyone with the recalled toy should take it away from children and stop using it.
+Anyone with the recalled toy should put away from children immediately.
 They can contact the firm for a free kit with instructions to install a new stop bar on the toy.

 Anyone with questions can contact Huffy Corporation at 800-872-2453 from 8 a.m. to 7:30 p.m.
 ET, Monday through Friday, or by sending an email to service@huffy.com.